appium/appium/packages/appium/docs/en/guides/migrating-1-to-2.md

 appium driver update xcuitest
 ```

+(For a complete description of the update command, check out the [Extension
+CLI](../cli/extensions.md) doc)

 To update the Appium server itself, you do the same thing as in the past: `npm install -g appium`.
 Now, installing new versions of the Appium server will leave your drivers intact, so the whole process will be much more quick.

 ### :bangbang: Protocol changes